osx-tools/asahi-encrypt/README.md

 >>>> Done!
 >```

-Now the target system is unmounted and you can reboot.
+6. The target system is unmounted and you can reboot.

 # CREDITS